X

 Will Shipley Fantasy Football Outlook

 The Eagles drafted Shipley in the fourth round of last year's draft out of Clemson, but with Barkley and Gainwell dominating playing time and opportunities, Shipley ended up with only 30 carries and four catches on the season in his 16 games as a rookie.
-Almost half of those touches were in Week 18, when he had 10 carries for 32 yards and caught all four of his targets for 35 yards in a win over the Giants while the starters rested.

-Shipley flashed his ceiling in the NFC Championship game after the Eagles turned it into a blowout, and he added his first career NFL touchdown in the 55-23 rout.
+Shipley flashed his ceiling in the NFC Championship Game after the Eagles turned it into a blowout, and he added his first career NFL touchdown in the 55-23 rout.

 Shipley has the chance to step up into the backup running back role this year since Gainwell signed a one-year deal with the Steelers.
-Gainwell suffered a concussion in the NFC Championship game, which opened the door for Shipley to get that late work, but he returned to his role as Barkley's primary backup for the Super Bowl.
+Gainwell suffered a concussion in the NFC Championship Game, which opened the door for Shipley to get that late work, but he returned to his role as Barkley's primary backup for the Super Bowl.

 In his 17 regular-season games last year, Gainwell ended up with 75 carries for 290 yards and one touchdown while adding 16 catches for 116 yards.
-Barkley was healthy enough to play in each of the first 16 games in the regular season before resting prior to the playoffs in Week 18.
+Barkley was healthy enough to play in each of the first 16 games in the regular season before resting before the playoffs in Week 18.
 Gainwell started and had 11 carries for 14 yards before Shipley got most of the work in that regular-season finale.

 In the preseason, Shipley was listed as the second running back on the team's first unofficial depth chart, and he delivered right away in the preseason opener against the Bengals.

 Shipley finished that game with seven carries for 48 yards and also caught his only target for four more yards.
-He didn't get into the end zone, but did get three straight carries from inside the two-yard line before Tanner McKee scored on a tush push.
+He didn't get into the end zone, but did get three straight carries from inside the 2-yard line before Tanner McKee scored on a tush push.

 At this point, Shipley seems to have a firm grasp on the No. 2 spot in Philadelphia and could end up in one of the best situations in the league if an injury were to occur to Barkley.
 Barkley did have a massive workload last year and ended up playing 20 total games, including the postseason run.
 If he breaks down or the Eagles try to manage his workload, Shipley is lined up to be the next man up.